Rules

 Results

-1. The 2023 prize winners will be announced on deadcatpoems.com.
+1. The 2025 prize winners will be announced on deadcatpoems.com on International Cat Day, 8 August 2025.
 The winning poems (1st, 2nd and 3rd place) will be published on the website and credited to the winning poets.
 By submitting your work, you grant The Dead Cat Poetry Prize the right to publish any poem you enter, in part or in whole, on the competition website and in any relevant promotional material, including press releases.

 2. Subject to the above, copyright for each entry remains with the respective author.